Daywei/RWpcd/README.md

 # RWpcd
-A lightweight C++ library for reading and writing PCD files
+A lightweight C++ library for reading and writing PCD files,consisting only of header files.